Stochastic Control Representations for Penalized Backward Stochastic Differential Equations: Application VI: Constrained Reflected BSDE

 \begin{assumption} \begin{itemize} \item The terminal data $\xi$, the driver $f_s(y,z)$, and the obstacle $S$ satisfy Assumption \ref{Assumption}; \item The set $\Gamma$ is a closed and convex set in $\mathbb{R}^d$ including the origin; \item There exists at least one solution $(\overline{Y},\overline{Z},\overline{K^Y},\overline{K^Z})$ to (\ref{constriantBSDE}). \end{itemize} \end{assumption}

 When the driver $f_s(y,z)$ is independent of $(y,z)$, denoted as $f_s$ in such a situation, Cvitanic et al \cite{Cvitanic} gave a stochastic control representation for the solution of the constrained reflected BSDE (\ref{constriantBSDE}).
-Indeed, define the control set $\mathcal{D}(t)$ as The valued set $\Gamma^*$ is defined as follows: Given the closed and convex set $\Gamma$, define its support function $\delta_{\Gamma}^*(\cdot)$ as the convex dual of the Dirac measure $\delta_{\Gamma^c}(\cdot)$,
+Indeed, define the control set $\mathcal{D}(t)$ as